 Contact and Team Sports

-Damaging the stoma is rather difficult, but if an accident were to happen, dealing with a stoma is usually better than repairing a broken arm or a pulled knee ligament.
-So aside from emptying and securing the bag before the activity for both comfort and to avoid any embarrasments (ripped bag), there is not much else to worry.
+Damaging the stoma is rather difficult.
+So, dealing with a stoma in case of an accident is usually easier than repairing a broken arm or a pulled knee ligament.
+Aside from emptying and securing the bag before the activity for both comfort and to avoid any embarrassment (ripped bag), there is not much else to worry about.
 Once those who cannot live without contact sports learn that the are no medical barriers to practice them at will, little should come between them and their pastime.

 Learn to gauge your metabolism so that you can swim with a light pouch.
-If you are concerned about your pouch being visible, there are ways to cover it up.
+If you are concerned about it being visible, there are ways to cover it up.
 Use mini-bags (non drainable and with no filters) and wear a patterned suit.
 Try a waterproof tape around your bag, and a belt under the suit.
 For men, select a size bigger.
 Trunk suits and a tight lycra underpants work well.
 For women, choose lycra.
 It makes you look slimmer and will keep the bag in place.
 Suits with skirts, shorts or sarons are good alternatives.
 Colostomists may substitute the bag for a stoma cap.

 “Swimming, hot tubbing, and saunas may be resumed once your incision(s) heals completely.
 Prolonged exposure to water may cause the adhesive seal to loosen your pouching system.
 Applying surgical tape around the four sides of the adhesive seal of your pouch (e.g. like a picture frame) may help protect the seal.
 Smaller pouching systems are available and may be an option for wear during some activities.
 Some swimwear has patterns and various panels that may help to conceal the pouch.
 You may find a selection at retail outlets and at some medical/surgical (ostomy) supply stores.”4